10 Conversations to Have When There's Change in Your Relationship

 Values-based conflicts are some of the hardest to get past!
 So no matter the transition, get clear about your personal and relationship values, then put a system in place to communicate how you plan to navigate the change in line with your values (for more information on communication through a life change, check out our previous blog post on managing transitions).
 Many transitions involve impacts on finances.
 And, money is a very common source of stress/conflict for many relationships!
 We feel it’s best to deal with it proactively.
 Talk about your finances and discuss if any adjustments need to be made to spending, saving, and investing.
 Personally, we keep a spreadsheet of our monthly finances to keep track, but we do keep separate bank accounts.

 Transitions sometimes make us feel insecure and when we’re feeling insecure, even subconsciously, the relationship can become like a landline.
 Often, this is due to family of origin stuff creeping up.
 We think it’s best to process this proactively together: talk about family history dynamics and how it may influence your behaviours in the early stages of this new transition.
 For example, if you’re moving in together, reflect on how your parents/guardians were as a co-habitants in terms of processing emotions and getting needs met.
 What patterns did you notice and are you subconsciously avoiding, attaching to, or even resisting?
 What would be useful to keep in mind?
+(If you’re looking for more information on what to chat about when you’re living together, check this blog post out for ideas).
 Another example, if you’re getting a new job, think about how your earliest role models related to work.
 Were they super workaholics?
 Did they love/hate work?
 Our earliest histories seem to play a role in our lives in very interesting ways!
 It’s important in a relationship to be upfront about any baggage or information that you may be aware of and to adapt appropriately.

 Talk about how you might literally or symbolically mark the end of the old thing and the beginning of the new thing, instead of being caught between the old and the new.
 For us, we like to go on a nature trip together.
 For example, right before David started his new job, we took a short trip to a National park and stayed overnight.
 This helped our minds move from one reality to the next and ease the transition to the new role and reality.